alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-arms-military-or-dual-use-goods-and-services.markdown

 [what evidence is required?]

+###Temporary imports

+If you're importing weapons to re-export them, you need to apply for a [Open general transhipment licence (OGTL)](transhttps://www.gov.uk/government/publications/open-general-transhipment-licence).

+The licence you need depends on the items you're importing.

+Contact the Export Control Organisation for help by:

+- email: eco.help@bis.gsi.gov.uk
+- telephone: 020 7215 4594.

 ##When you don’t need a licence

 You don’t usually need a licence to import any firearm manufactured before 1900.
 Email <enquiries.ilb@bis.gsi.gov.uk> for help.